santosh-gh/k8s-17-deployment/README.md

     Connect a Git repository to Argo CD.
 This repository should contain the Kubernetes manifests for the applications we want to deploy.

+# Step 6: Create Argo CD Applications

+    - Using Argo CD UI/Dashboard

       In the Argo CD web interface, Select Setting, Repository, Connect Repository Cretae new app
       Fill in the details like Application Name, Project, Sync Policy, and the Git repository URL.
       Specify the path within the repository where the manifests are stored.
       Choose the destination cluster and namespace.
       Click on Create to create the application.

+      OR

+   - Using Argo CD manifests (YAML)

 # Step 7: Sync the Application

     After creating the application, you will see it listed on the dashboard.
     Click on the Sync button to deploy the application.
     Argo CD will pull the manifests from the Git repository and apply them to the Minikube cluster.

+#

 # minikube cluster